Exhibitions

 Spinnerei, Leipzig (June - July 2021)

-Together with Nina Strand I was co-curator of the 2021 edition of f/stop: Festival für Fotographie Leipzig.
-Working on a online and on-site programme we had ultimate responsibility for the festivals concept, content and form.
-This included working within a predefined financial framework and bearing in mind the context of the medium-sized city and the conditions of a pandemic.
+Together with Nina Strand I was Co-Artistic Director of the 2021 edition of f/stop: Festival für Fotographie Leipzig.
+Working on an online and on-site programme we had ultimate responsibility for the festivals concept, content and form.
+This included working within the context of the medium-sized city and the conditions of a pandemic.

 Exhibiting artists included: Hoda Afshar (IR/AUS), Viktoria Binschtok (GER), Ingrid Eggen (NO), Paul Mpagi Sepuya (USA), Laure Prouvost (FR), Carmen Winant (USA) and Guanyu Xu (CHN)